 Firms will no longer be able to rely upon their brokers to report their executions under MiFID II.
 They will either be responsible for reporting themselves or take advantage of a much narrower exemption if they only transmit orders to MiFID investment firms.

 More detail is required in execution policies with greater granularity in the number of instrument classes covered.
 Policies are to be annually reviewed.
 Firms executing orders will need to publish annually their top five execution venues by instrument class.
 Trading venues will provide much more information on execution quality than previously.

-The MiFID II rules for controlling electronic trading build on ESMA’s existing High-Frequency Trading (HFT) guidelines and introduce new organisational and governance requirements.
+The MiFID II rules for controlling electronic trading build on ESMA’s existing High-Frequency Trading (HFT) guidelines and introduce new organizational and governance requirements.
 Firms using Direct Electronic Access (DEA) will need to provide more information to their DEA providers including their ‘types of strategies’, ‘historical trading pattern’ and details on their pre- and post-trade controls.
 Firms providing DEA have to ensure their clients’ comply with MiFID II.

 Firms will need to record and retain their telephone calls and electronic communications for five years.
 Discretionary investment managers have previously benefitted from a proportionality carve out (‘the duplication exemption’) because their sell-side counterparties are recording the calls.
 This exemption is likely to fall away, in order to assist the FCA with its market abuse investigations.

 Firms trading commodity derivatives will need to provide daily reports of their positions (including economically equivalent OTC positions) when trading outside a trading venue.
 In addition, competent authorities can limit the size of positions.

 All multi-lateral execution systems, both equity and non-equity, including all voice and hybrid systems, will have to be regulated as RMs, MTFs or OTFs.